-B. Grant Considerations/Restrictions
+B. Grant Restrictions

 Grant funds are monies that can only be used for specific purposes.
 Such funds may not be expended on anything outside of the scope dictated by the funder.
-An example of such funds are grants.
-Grants are usually applied for a specific purpose.
 If a grant is provided to start a court self-help center, then funds can only be used for the self-help center and can only include the expenses approved in the grant application.